Hong Kong scraps property curbs to boost weak housing market

 HONG Kong is removing cooling measures to boost the lacklustre residential market and provide additional funds to boost tourism as part of a sweeping plan to revive growth in the ailing financial hub.

-Measures to curb housing demand will be canceled with immediate effect, Financial Secretary Paul Chan said in his Budget speech on Wednesday (Feb 28).
+Measures to curb housing demand will be cancelled with immediate effect, Financial Secretary Paul Chan said in his Budget speech on Wednesday (Feb 28).

 The policies are no longer necessary in the current economic and market conditions, he said during an address that also detailed some HK$1 billion (S$171.9 million) spending on tourism measures including fireworks displays and efforts to host more mega events.